 M3 is 1000 times as large as M1.

 M9 would be about 400 million tons of explosive power of TNT.

 The Great North-East Japan Earthquake in 2011 was M9.

 ☆ 2 Shindo （ Seismic intensity）

-Japanese term, Shindo (震度 seismic intensity) was created by the Japan Meteorological Agency in 1949.
-It measures how we feel the impact of an earthquake.
-It is more intense closer to the epicenter, and becomes less intense farther from the epicenter.
+Japanese term, Shindo (震度 ) was made by the Japan Meteorological Agency in 1949.
+It measures how much shaking there is in one place.
+So it is more intense closer to the epicenter and becomes less intense farther from the epicenter.